imaustink/recipes/recipes/easy-crock-pot-chuck-roast.md

 2. Sear the roast in a hot skillet until browned on all sides.
 3. Remove the roast and set aside.
 4. In the same skillet, add the onion and sauté until translucent.
-5. Pour in the beef broth and beer.
+5. Pour in the beef broth and beer (or bourbon  white wine)
 6. Add a little Worcestershire sauce and minced garlic.
 7. Bring the mixture to a bubble.
 8. Stir in the au jus packet and scrape the bottom of the skillet to release any browned bits.